wow-life/wow-life-web/docs/README.md

-# vikytech.in
+# wow-life.in
-Website for vikytech.in
+Website for wow-life.in

 ## Dev setup
 - To build locally `jekyll build`